behrrad/UrlShortener/Readme.md

 ### Building and Running

-Go to the root directory and get all NuGet Packages with the following command.
+Go to the src directory and get all NuGet Packages with the following command.

 ```bash
 dotnet restore